 The pop metal evolution and the rock brigade

-Hair metal had its fuel in classic and glam rock, all it needed was a spark to ignite.
+Hair metal had its fuel in classic, glam, and hard rock, all it needed was a spark to ignite.
 It got it with the late 1970s debut of Van Halen.
-You could say things … erupted.
+You could say things ... erupted.

-A graduate of Glam Hair University, Diamond Dave was a male hair template of what a pop metal frontman should be.
-80s hair metal rock singers now had the perfect triangle of influencers … the screechy vocals like Plant, the androgynous dress of Steven Tyler, and the dazzling stage moves of DLR.
+A graduate of Glam Hair University (honorary degree), Diamond Dave was a male hair template of what a pop metal frontman should be.
+80s hair metal rock singers now had the perfect triangle of influencers ... the screechy vocals like Plant, the androgynous dress of Steven Tyler, and the dazzling stage moves of DLR.

 Then there was Eddie Van Halen.
 Guitar god.
 Lord of the fretboard.
 Master of six string ceremonies.
-EVH turned the rock world (and the sunset strip) upside down with face melting solos and two-hand tapping.
+EVH turned the rock world (and the sunset strip - epicenter of the Hair Metal Scene) upside down with face melting solos and two-hand tapping.
 After Van Halen debuted, EVERY person on the planet wanted to learn how to solo on guitar.

 Literally everyone.
 Dogs too.

 The stage was set.
 Sex-driven, spandex wearing, and coke fueled guitar heroism was on the rise.
-Hair metal had come alive.
+Glam metal bands had come alive.